StevenThao21/ux-StitchNiche/README.md

 * Wireframes were used as the basis for the walkthrough.
 * Wireframes were clear and led to **successful walkthroughs**

+Wireframes:
+Visual diagram that outlines the structure and layout of the application.
+Visualize the flow of the application.
+Used to perform cognitive walkthrough.

 [Full phase II report](phaseII/)